Andrew Viterbi

-Andrew James Viterbi (born Andrea Giacomo Viterbi, March 9, 1935) is an electrical engineer and businessman who co-founded Qualcomm Inc. and invented the Viterbi algorithm.
+Andrew James Viterbi (born Andrea Giacomo Viterbi, March 9, 1935) is an American electrical engineer and businessman who co-founded Qualcomm Inc. and invented the Viterbi algorithm.
 He is the Presidential Chair Professor of Electrical Engineering at the University of Southern California's Viterbi School of Engineering, which was named in his honor in 2004 in recognition of his $52 million gift.

 Early life

-Viterbi was born to an Italian Jewish family in Bergamo, Italy and emigrated with them to the United States two years before World War II.
+Viterbi was born to an Italian Jewish family in Bergamo, Italy, and emigrated with them to the United States two years before World War II.
 His original name was Andrea, but when he was naturalized in the US, his parents anglicized it to Andrew.

 Education

 Viterbi attended the Boston Latin School, and then entered Massachusetts Institute of Technology (MIT) in 1952, studying electrical engineering.
 He received both BS and MS in electrical engineering in 1957 from MIT.
 He was elected to membership in the honor society Eta Kappa Nu in 1956 through the MIT chapter.

-He worked at Raytheon and later at Jet Propulsion Laboratory (JPL) in Pasadena, California, where he started working on telemetry for uncrewed space missions, also helping to develop the phase-locked loop.
+He worked at Raytheon and later at the Jet Propulsion Laboratory (JPL) in Pasadena, California, where he started working on telemetry for uncrewed space missions, also helping to develop the phase-locked loop.
 Simultaneously, he was carrying out PhD studies at the University of Southern California, where he graduated in 1963 in digital communications.

 Career

 After receiving his PhD, he applied successfully for an academic position at University of California, Los Angeles (UCLA).

 Viterbi was later a professor of electrical engineering at UCLA and University of California, San Diego (UCSD).
 In 1967 he proposed the Viterbi algorithm to decode convolutionally encoded data.
 It is still used widely in cellular phones for error correcting codes, as well as for speech recognition, DNA analysis, and many other applications of Hidden Markov models.
 On advice of a lawyer, Viterbi did not patent the algorithm.

 Viterbi also helped to develop the Code Division Multiple Access (CDMA) standard for cell phone networks.

 Viterbi was the cofounder of Linkabit Corporation, with Irwin M. Jacobs in 1968, a small telecommunications contractor.
 He was also the co-founder of Qualcomm Inc. with Jacobs in 1985.
 As of 2003, he is the president of the venture capital company The Viterbi Group.
 He continues to be involved in wireless communications technology companies as a strategic advisor to Ingenu's board of directors.

-Virterbi was elected a member of the National Academy of Engineering in 1978.
+Virterbi was elected a member of the National Academy of Engineering in 1978, and in 1996, he was elected a member of the National Academy of Sciences.